-Lauding the infrastructure at new ICAI Bhavan in Coimbatore, a 34,000 sq.ft-large building with modern IT facilities inaugurated a year back, he said that these were required for development of the profession.
+Lauding the infrastructure at the new ICAI Bhavan in Coimbatore, a 34,000 sq. ft-large building with modern IT facilities inaugurated a year back, he said that these were required for the development of the profession.

 The ICAI had now made mandatory 100 hours of training in information technology besides 15 days in general management and communication skills (GMCS) and 35 hours of orientation.

-K. Jalapathi, chairman, Coimbatore branch, said that around 4,000 students from Pollachi, Udumalpet, Coimbatore, Mettupalayam and the Nilgiris were pursuing CA through the Coimbatore Branch, which had a around 1,350 members.
+K. Jalapathi, chairman, of the Coimbatore branch, said that around 4,000 students from Pollachi, Udumalpet, Coimbatore, Mettupalayam, and the Nilgiris were pursuing CA through the Coimbatore Branch, which had around 1,350 members.

 P. Viswanathan, secretary, ICAI; Shah Dhinal Ashvinbhai, Central Council Member, ICAI; G. Ramaswamy, past president of ICAI; K. Shanmukha Sundaram, past chairman, SIRC of ICAI; A. Sai Prasad, a chartered accountant from Bangalore, and a resource person for the seminar, spoke.